Journal of Food Science & Technology (JFST)

 Impact Factor: 1.265

-The Human Milk Microbiota and Microbiome: Composition, Origin, Functions, and Applications to Improve Mother-Infant HealthSubmit Manuscript no this topic Topic Articles: 0
+The Human Milk Microbiota and Microbiome: Composition, Origin, Functions, and Applications to Improve Mother-Infant HealthSubmit Manuscript on this topic

 Human milk from healthy women has been traditionally considered sterile.
 In 2003, a study from our research group suggested, for the first time, that there may be a site-specific human milk microbiota/microbiome; since then, many other studies from many laboratories around the world have shown that it provides a continuous supply of commensal, mutualistic and/or potentially probiotic bacteria to the infant gut.